-Through Macho Milo's mitochondrial DNA we can trace his mother's ancestry back to where dogs and people first became friends.
-This map helps you visualize the routes that his ancestors took to your home.
+Through Miss Mabel's mitochondrial DNA we can trace her mother's ancestry back to where dogs and people first became friends.
+This map helps you visualize the routes that her ancestors took to your home.
 Their story is described below the map.